Who We Are

 Geneva Global provides strategic advice, grantmaking, donor engagement, and operations services to the Girls First Fund.
 We are currently working with the fund’s board committee to design and implement pilot programs in six countries with the aim of making inaugural grants by May 2019.
 The six countries are Democratic Republic of the Congo, Dominican Republic, India, Nepal, Niger, and Uganda.
 The six pilot programs are part of a Learning Year, during which time the fund will co-create its 2020-2025 strategy alongside girls, grantees, the board committee, and other key stakeholders.

-The Girls First Fund is supported by eight founding partners including Children’s Investment Fund Foundation (CIFF), the David and Lucile Packard Foundation, Dutch Postcode Lottery, Ford Foundation, Girls Not Brides, The Kendeda Fund, NoVo Foundation, and an anonymous foundation.
+The Girls First Fund is supported by ten core partners including Children’s Investment Fund Foundation (CIFF), the David and Lucile Packard Foundation, Dutch Postcode Lottery, Echidna Giving, Foundation for a Just Society, Ford Foundation, Girls Not Brides, The Kendeda Fund, NoVo Foundation, and an anonymous foundation.

 The fund seeks to radically expand resources to community-based organizations, particularly girl- and women-centered and -led organizations, that are working to comprehensively prevent and respond to child marriage.
 The fund is committed to being community-driven, transparent, and collaborative, utilizing grantmaking practices that are girl-centered and gender transformative, and adhering to the highest standards of child safeguarding.
 Therefore, it is necessary that the Program Officer’s work and behavior be guided by such principles.